 The answer was sausage.

-My neighbors had been grilling all afternoon, and I wasn’t going to let them have the best of my cravings.
-I ripped open the package, doubtful as usual of this type of stuff, and popped a link under the broiler.
+My neighbors had been grilling all afternoon, my cravings were becoming fierce.
+I ripped open the package, doubtful, and popped a link under the broiler.
 Then I pulled out the brown lentil-and-white bean mix I’d cooked up last week, part of which were made into the hummus that exploded all over my bag after my unfortunate altercation with a taxicab.
-Inspired by a recent tapas brunch with Mark at the Bethesda Jaleo, I poured olive oil into a pan and sauteed a small onion and a clove of garlic with some sage.
-Then I dumped in a few spoonfuls of the legume mix, and stirred away, as if making hash browns.
+Inspired by a recent tapas brunch at Jaleo, I poured olive oil into a pan and sauteed a small onion and a clove of garlic with some sage.
+Then I dumped in a few spoonfuls of the legume mix.
 But it needed something green … the kale I’d just bought at Glut would do!
-In it went to wilt among the beans.

 What a perfect weekend.
 Swimming, followed by yoga with a thunderstorm soundtrack.
 Running, yard parties, and a new bra.
 An impromptu Turkish picnic.
 A long ride, “chewy” coffee, and a conversation with a much-loved cousin.
 A slow afternoon eating Spanish tapas for one, and later sipping wine with wonderful housemates.

 Ingredients: Skinless chicken meat, pure maple syrup, evaporated can syrup, evaporated cane juice, dried apples, salt, lemon juice, water, spices, natural pork casing.